Time-Based Control User Guide

 The following sequence of screenshots demonstrates a day with Time-Based Control for a typical Powerwall owner.
 This example shows a home in the summer, where there is excess solar production to be stored in Powerwall for later exports to the grid during peak demand periods.

-Note: The exact times and power numbers may differ for your home, but the same concepts still apply.
+Note: The exact times and power numbers may differ for your home.
+You may also see products not available in your country, but the same concepts still apply.

 This home's energy costs have partially increased during the shoulder time period.